thornewman/snmptastic/README.md

    Information like plain text passwords

-*  The greatest security weakness is the plain-text SNMP v2 RW community string required.
+*  The greatest security weakness is the plain-text SNMP v2 RW community string required by some device types

-   SNMP configuration on the monitored network devices should be configured with Access lists so the RW configuration is only usable from the host that snmptastic runs on.
+   SNMP configuration on such monitored network devices should be configured with Access lists so the RW configuration is only usable from the host that snmptastic runs on.